 You and the close contacts need to self isolate until the test result is resolved.

 Self-isolating means staying at home and not going to work, for food shopping or for any other reason.
 Your positive test result indicates that you are at risk of spreading the virus.
 You and your household must stay at home for 10 days following your positive test result.
-You can find more information on the NHS website: When to self-isolate and what to do – Coronavirus (COVID-19).
+You can find more information on the NHS website: When to self-isolate and what to do – Coronavirus (COVID-19). and Important information to keep you safe while isolating at home

 If you develop symptoms of coronavirus while you are self-isolating after your positive lateral flow test, you must extend your isolation for 10 days from the start of symptoms.